-Are you considering getting contacts?
-Thanks to advances in contact lens technology, most people these days can wear contact lenses successfully, Contact lenses have some advantages over glasses.
-Contacts sit directly on your eye, so vision, particularly peripheral vision, is unobstructed.
+Contact lenses have some advantages over glasses.
+They sit directly on your eyes, so vision, particularly peripheral vision, is unobstructed.
 You can participate in sports and outdoor activities without fear of eyeglasses getting in the way, falling off or breaking.
 You can even change the color of your eyes with color contact lenses.

 Types of Contacts